BinTianqi/OwnDroidDocs/docs/Network.md

 In case a VPN is used in conjunction with Private DNS resolver, the Private DNS resolver must be reachable both from within and outside the VPN.
 Otherwise, the device may lose the ability to resolve hostnames as system traffic to the resolver may not go through the VPN.

-TODO: update strings (opportunistic), set host in coroutine
+TODO: set host in coroutine

 ## Network log